jaydeeptindori/Numerical_technique_atmospheric_modelling/README.md

 (b) Formulate the mathematical model
 (c) Code and Computer Simulation.

-The numerical approaches are required in atmospheric modelling are summerised here.
+The numerical approaches are required to solve any partial differential equation (PDE) are following:
 ### 1. FINITE DIFFERENCE METHOD